sveltejs/svelte/site/content/tutorial/10-transitions/07-local-transitions/text.md

 Instead, we'd like transitions to play only when individual items are added and removed — in other words, when the user drags the slider.

-We can achieve this with a *local* transition, which only plays when the immediate parent block is added or removed:
+We can achieve this with a *local* transition.
+Local transitions only play when the block they belong to is created or removed, not when parent blocks are created or removed.

 ```html
 <div transition:slide|local>